snow removal in parking lot

 The goal: to protect everyone who spends time on your commercial property and minimize your organization’s chance of being exposed to snow and ice-related hazards such as slips, falls, traffic accidents, and property damage.

-Joey Schneider, branch manager at Level Green Landscaping, offers some helpful tips.
+Joey Schneider, regional manager at Level Green Landscaping, offers some helpful tips, including:

 “That being said, we almost never get 19 inches,” he says.
 “We either get 30 to 40 inches, or none.